scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 Remember the application architecture :
 - It will be deployed in a dedicated namespace `demo`
-- Monitoring tool are located in the `monitoring` namespace
+- Monitoring tools are located in the `monitoring` namespace

 ![Kubernetes Architecture]({{site.baseurl}}/assets/img/kubernetes-architecture.jpg)